aniket-mish/recsys/README.md

 4. Session-based recommender systems
 5. Knowledge graph-based recommender systems

-We will use the [movielens](https://movielens.org]) dataset which is the defacto dataset used for recommender systems research.

 ## Dataset

+We'll use the [movielens](https://movielens.org]) dataset which is the defacto dataset used for recommender systems research.
+The dataset has 100,000 movie ratings, 943 users, and 1682 movies.
+There's a larger version of the dataset with 20M ratings.

 ## Intro to RecSys